The Killer (1989 film): Plot

 Li and Tsang explain to Jennie that Ah Jong was the assassin that blinded her at the nightclub.
 Ah Jong meets with his manager, Fung Sei, and demands the money he was promised for his last job.
-Sei betrays him by giving him a briefcase of blank notes and sends hitmen to take down Ah Jong in his own home.
+Sei betrays him by giving him a briefcase of blank notes and hitmen arrive to take down Ah Jong in his own home.
 Ah Jong kills his attackers, but spares Sei out of loyalty.
-The next day, Ah Jong attempts to kill Wong Hoi in a drive-by shooting but fails.
-Wong Hoi hires hitman Frank Chen, to kill Ah Jong.
+The next day, Ah Jong attempts to kill Wong Hoi in a drive-by shooting but, fails.
+Wong Hoi hires hitman Frank Chen to kill Ah Jong.
 Jennie is persuaded to help the police set a trap for Ah Jong at the airport, but Sei distracts them while Ah Jong flees with Jennie.
-Tsang follows Sei to his house, where Ah Jong and Jennie are hiding, but gets fatally wounded by Chen's gang and dies in the hospital moments after sharing his discovery with Li.
+Tsang follows Sei to his house where Ah Jong and Jennie are hiding, but gets fatally wounded by Chen's gang and dies in the hospital moments after sharing his discovery with Li.

-Li goes to arrest Ah Jong, but winds up helping him, and Jennie fight their way out of an ambush.
+Li goes to arrest Ah Jong, but winds up helping him and Jennie fight their way out of an ambush.
 Ah Jong and Li flee, and while Ah Jong's wounds are mended, they find themselves bonding and becoming friends.
 Ah Jong makes Li promise that should anything happen to him, he will make sure that Jennie has her operation.
 Li, Ah Jong, and Jennie take refuge in a church while Sei goes to get Ah Jong's money from Hoi.
-He is badly beaten after trying to shoot Hoi and sustains several mortal gunshot wounds, but manages to get the money to the church.
+Sei is badly beaten after trying to shoot Hoi and sustains several mortal gunshot wounds, but manages to get the money to the church.
 Ah Jong shoots Sei to end his suffering, and he and Li arm themselves before engaging in a bloody shootout with dozens of gangsters.

 Li and Ah Jong are wounded, and eventually find themselves in a Mexican standoff between Ah Jong, Li, and Hoi.
 Hoi holds a gun to Jennie's head and shoots Chen dead when Li takes him hostage.
 Ah Jong has his eyes shot out, and bleeds to death as Jennie, now completely blind, crawls around helplessly trying to find him.
 As the police arrive, Hoi immediately surrenders, but an enraged Li kills him promptly during the process of his arrest.
-In the end, for disobeying the law by murdering Hoi even after he had surrendered, Li is surrounded by the police, and collapses to the ground in despair at the loss of his friend.
+For disobeying the law by murdering Hoi after he had surrendered, Li is surrounded by the police, and he collapses to the ground in despair at the loss of his friend.